bytewax/bytewax/docs/guide/concepts/joins.md

 `None` values so you can focus only on the running list of complete updates, or fill in default values, etc.

-Bytewax currently only supports complete windowed joins and does not support running windowed joins.

 ## Product Joins

-Window operators, because they have a defined close time, also support another join type.
+Window operators, because they have a defined close time, also support another join mode.
 The **product join** emits all of the combinations of _all_ of the input values seen on a side.

 For example, if we don't change the join parameters, but update the